charles-e/new-c2lem/src/books/The Parable of the Sower.md

 layout: book.njk
 date_posted: '2025-04-15'
 ---
-First thought after the first very short chapter: Wow, this writing has improved!
+* First thought after the first very short chapter: Wow, this writing has improved!
+* Noticed today the dates of the diary entries start in 2024, and the dystopia is much more extreme than in DJT's America, but man it feels like he has put us on a path that ends in OB's dystopia.